Illinois Compiled Statutes

 (i-2) If any part or parts of a motorcycle seized under subsection (i) are

 found to be

 stolen and are removed, the seizing law enforcement agency is not required to

 replace the part or parts before returning the motorcycle to the person from

-(j) The State Police shall notify the Secretary
+(j) The Illinois State Police or the Secretary of State Department of Police shall notify the Secretary

 each time a manufacturer's vehicle identification number is affixed, reaffixed,

 restored or restamped on any vehicle.
 The Secretary of State shall make

 the necessary changes or corrections in his records, after the proper

 applications and fees have been submitted, if applicable.